-The Campbell Lab is a group of data scientists working at the interface of statistics, machine learning, and translational biomedicine.
+The Campbell Lab works on a diverse set of problems at the intersection of machine learning and biomedical research.
 We are based in Toronto's Discovery District at the Lunenfeld-Tanenbaum Research Institute of Sinai Health System and the Departments of Molecular Genetics and Statistical Sciences at the University of Toronto.

 - Understanding the composition and dynamics of the tumour microenvironment and how it enables tumour progression